xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

   branches, which are 8 distinct flag bits; this is the same as MIPS, and rarely seen on other modern architectures.
 - LoongArch's privileged architecture is similar to that of MIPS.
-For example, the LoongArch TLB has a special even/odd entry distinction; this is cumbersome, hence not seen on any other prominent architecture but MIPS.
+For example, the LoongArch <abbr title="Translation Look-aside Buffer">TLB</abbr> has a special even/odd entry distinction; this is cumbersome, hence not seen on any other prominent architecture but MIPS.
 - Some instructions have identical semantics as their MIPS R6 counterparts, while similar semantically-identical instructions are not found in any other prominent architecture.